potamides/dldh-experiments/README.md

 ```

 Put the annotated poetry data in to the `poems` folder.
 The files are expected to be in unix-flavored csv format.
+Put the file with real poems in the `real_poems` folder.
+The file should
+contain all real poems separated with a newline.

 ## Experiments